2008–09 Stoke City F.C. season: September

-For the visit of Everton there were debuts for Ibrahima Sonko and the return of Danny Higginbotham.
+For the visit of Everton, there were debuts for Ibrahima Sonko and the return of Danny Higginbotham.
 It was also the first live televised match of the season.
 Stoke made the better start with Fuller testing Tim Howard early on.
-It was Everton though who opened the scoring though Nigerian striker Yakubu just before half time and five minutes after the restart it became 2–0 as another Nigerian, Victor Anichebe, headed in.
+It was Everton though who opened the scoring when Nigerian striker Yakubu scored just before half-time, and five minutes after the restart it became 2–0 as another Nigerian, Victor Anichebe, headed in.
 Stoke pulled one back through a Nigerian of their own when Olofinjana volleyed in after the Everton defence failed to clear a Delap throw.
 City thought they had equalised moments later when Fuller went through and rounded 'keeper Howard but he was penalised for a foul on Joseph Yobo.
 They were level soon though as Phil Jagielka headed a Delap throw into his own net.
-Everton thought they should have had a penalty when Cort handled in the area but the referee, Alan Wiley deemed it outside the box which resulted in David Moyes been sent to the stands for his protest.
+Everton thought they should have had a penalty when Cort handled in the area but the referee, Alan Wiley deemed it outside the box which resulted in David Moyes being sent to the stands for his protest.
 Tim Cahill headed Everton back in front and the Toffees held out for the points.

 Stoke completed the Merseyside double with a trip to Anfield.
 Liverpool went into the match in fine form and it looked to be a very difficult task for Stoke to come away with anything.
 Stoke made a bad start as Steven Gerrard's free kick found the back of the net, luckily for Stoke the linesman ruled the goal out for offside.
 Liverpool had numerous chances to take the lead but Stoke's defence held firm and came away with an impressive 0–0 draw.

-Title favourites Chelsea next came the Britannia Stadium and produced a commanding performance with two goals from José Bosingwa and Nicolas Anelka.
+Title favourites Chelsea next came to the Britannia Stadium and produced a commanding performance with two goals from José Bosingwa and Nicolas Anelka.
 Stoke rarely troubled Chelsea 'keeper Petr Čech in what was a simple win for the away side.